Sustainable Urban Planning: What It Is and How It Can Be Done

 Moreover, surrounding concrete neighborhoods with green spaces can improve overall urban air and water quality, cooling urban areas, and reducing the "urban heat island" effect.

-Should there be spatial constraints, developers can also allow for plants to grow on vertical buildings, train tracks, and even temples.
+If spatial constraints exist, developers can also allow plants to grow on vertical buildings, train tracks, and even temples.

-By repurposing deserted areas and properly designing new structures, we can make way for green spaces that enhance the health of present and future urban residents.
+By repurposing deserted areas and properly designing new structures, we can create green spaces that enhance the health of present and future urban residents.

-Finally, municipal urban planners also need to improve transportation networks in cities to improve the sustainability of cities.
+Finally, municipal urban planners must also improve city transportation networks to improve their sustainability.
 Poorly designed roads are primarily made for private vehicles, which increase carbon emissions and adversely affect the health of the citizens.

 Sustainable road networks allow for both private and public transportation systems.
 There should be pathways for pedestrians and cyclists, as well as lanes for mass sustainable public transit (such as electric light rail, electric trams, electric and hybrid busses, etc...).
 This can promote the productivity and health of commuters, while also ensuring their safety while traveling.

-Sustainable urban planning improves the quality of life of present urban residents while preparing for the influx of future dwellers.
+Sustainable urban planning improves present urban residents' quality of life while preparing for future dwellers' influx.
 Through good urban designs, leaders and developers can create cities that promote innovation, environmentalism, health, and safety.

 Exclusively written for greencitytimes.com by Joan Higgins